zhibirc/ptt/README.md

 };
 ```

-- to prevent memory fragmentation and slower access to array members use instant memory allocation for large array (depends on JavaScript engine):
+- to prevent memory fragmentation and slower access to array members use instant memory allocation for large array (efficiency depends on JavaScript engine):

 ```javascript
 var db = Array(1e6);